 The Lewis and Clark Trail Heritage Foundation

-The position is located at the LCTHF's William P. Sherman Library and Archive, housed in the Lewis and Clark Interpretive Center, 4201 Giant Springs Road in Great Falls.
-This is a special collection, housing books, serials, maps, photographs, archives, a-v materials and three-dimensional objects related to the Lewis and Clark story and related topics.
+The position is located at the LCTHF's William P. Sherman Library and Archive, housed in the Lewis and Clark Interpretive Center, 4201 Giant Springs Road, Great Falls, Montana.
+This special collection houses books, serials, maps, photographs, archives, a-v materials and three-dimensional objects related to the Lewis and Clark story and related topics.

-The primary work will focus on accessioning and cataloging incoming and backlogged materials, maintaining the collection, and assisting researchers either in-person or remotely.
-Ability to enter and edit database records is required.
+The work will focus on accessioning and cataloging incoming materials, arranging and describing archival collections, maintaining the collection, and assisting researchers either in-person or remotely.
+Ability to enter, edit and query database records is required.
 Standard procedures are in place for accomplishing the work, but the technician will need to work independently and be self-motivated to ensure work is done thoroughly and consistently.

 Library Technician Position Description

-The Lewis and Clark Trail Heritage Foundation's (LCTHF) William P. Sherman Library and Archives (WPSLA) contains materials useful to researchers interested in the history of the Corps of Discovery, Western Exploration, and the stories of the Native peoples inhabiting the lands of the Missouri-Columbia River systems.
-Archives primarily document the history of the LCTHF as an organization and the Bicentennial Commemoration of the Lewis and Clark Expedition from 2003 – 2006.
+The Lewis and Clark Trail Heritage Foundation's (LCTHF) William P. Sherman Library and Archives (WPSLA) contains materials useful to researchers interested in the history of the Corps of Discovery, western exploration, the stories of the native peoples inhabiting the lands of the Missouri-Columbia River systems, and natural history of the lands the Corps traversed.
+Archives primarily document the history of the LCTHF as an organization and the bicentennial commemoration of the Lewis and Clark Expedition from 2003 – 2006.
 The Library also has a collection of three-dimensional objects related to these subjects.